nhplinh0809/nhplinh0809/README.md

 ### Hi there 👋
+😄 My name is Linh Nguyen, a junior at W&L.
+🌱 I’m currently learning Business and Computer Science
 <!--
 **nhplinh0809/nhplinh0809** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.